githubteacher/developers-april-2016/Barcelona.md

 ## Barcelona, Spain
 Hope it is nice and sunny in Spain!
+Yes, it is :)

 ### Places to eat
 Mexcla
+Bars at Raval

 ### Things to do
+Visit everything